 Note that the parietal pleura extends farther caudally than the lungs on both sides.

 Slip your hand down into the costodiaphragmatic recess located below the lungs and between the costal portion of the body wall and the diaphragm.

 The lungs are divided externally into lobes and internally into smaller bronchopulmonary segments, the latter corresponding to the major branches of the bronchial tree inside the lung.
-The heart indents the left lung more deeply than the right; the left lung therefore is smaller, has only two lobes to the right's three.
-Each lung has 10 bronchopulmonary segments, though in the left lung some of them fuse.
+The heart indents the left lung more deeply than the right; the left lung therefore is smaller, and has only two lobes to the right's three.
+Each lung has 10 bronchopulmonary segments, although in the left lung some of these segments fuse together.